Comfort Promotion: Guided Imagery - CE/NCPD

 - Direct the patient to experience all sensory aspects of a restful place (e.g., for the beach, a warm breeze, warm sand between toes, warmth of sunshine, rhythmic sound of waves, smell of salt air, gulls gliding and swooping in air).

-- Direct the patient to practice deep, slow, rhythmic breathing.
+- Ask the patient to practice deep, slow, rhythmic breathing.

 Rationale: This method of breathing promotes muscle relaxation and overall relaxation.3

-- Direct the patient to count to three, inhale, and open the eyes.
+- Ask the patient to count to three, inhale, and open the eyes.
 Suggest moving about slowly at first.

-- Provide the patient with time to practice the exercise without interruption.
+- Give the patient time to practice the exercise without interruption.

 Rationale: Guided imagery requires an intense level of concentration that takes time to achieve.